dennissxz/data-science-handbook/_sources/15-tools/11-python.md

       - the `type()` function returns the type of an object.
 An object type is unchangeable like the identity.
   - an object's value can or cannot be changed depending by its type
     - objects whose value is changed with their identity **unchanged** are said to be **mutable**, e.g., list, dictionary, set and user-defined classes.
-    - objects whose identity must be changed once its value is changed are called **immutable**, this means if we change its value then a new object (with new identity) is created, e.g., int, float, decimal, bool, string, tuple, and range. after the value is changed, its `id` also changes
+    - objects whose identity must be changed once its value is changed are called **immutable**, this means if we change its value then a new object (with new identity) is created, e.g., int, float, decimal, bool, string, tuple, and range.
+After the value is changed, its `id` also changes
     - the `==` operator is used to compare the values of two objects